“Which Account Do I Pull From First?” A Guide to Smarter Retirement Withdrawals

 A blended decumulation strategy, rather than a strict withdrawal sequence, often serves retirees better than following one account type at a time.
 The goal is to keep your taxable income in a range that helps you stay below the thresholds that trigger higher tax brackets, IRMAA surcharges, and heavier taxation on Social Security benefits.

-Here's a practical example: if your expenses can be covered by a mix of Social Security and modest IRA withdrawals that keep you in the 12% tax bracket, you might also consider doing some Roth conversions that same year.
+If your expenses can be covered by a mix of Social Security and modest IRA withdrawals that keep you in the 12% tax bracket, you might also consider doing some Roth conversions that same year.
 You'd move money from your traditional IRA to your Roth while your tax rate is still low.

 Yes, you pay the tax now.
-But from that point on, your Roth grows tax-free — and your future RMDs shrink.
+But from that point on, your Roth grows tax-free, and your future RMDs shrink.

 It takes careful planning and realistic income projections, but for many retirees, it's one of the most effective tools available.